ucladx/SpliceAI/README.md

 * Adds batch utility methods that split up what was all previously done in `get_delta_scores`. `encode_batch_record` handles what was in the first half, taking in the VCF record and generating one-hot encoded matrices for the ref/alts. `extract_delta_scores` handles the second half of the `get_delta_scores` by reassembling the annotations based on the batched predictions
 * Adds test cases to run a small file using a generated FASTA reference to test if the results are the same with no batching and with different batching sizes
 * Slightly modifies the entrypoint of running the code to allow for easier unit testing.
 Being able to pass in what would normally come from the argparser
+* Offload more code to CPU (eg np to tensor conversion) to *only* perform predictions on the GPU
+* Implement queuing system to always have full batches ready for prediction
+* Implement new parameter, `--tmpdir` to support a custom tmp folder

 ### Contact
 Kishore Jaganathan: kjaganathan@illumina.com

 Geert Vandeweyer (This implementation) : geert.vandeweyer@uza.be